keith/diff-grep/README.md

  </table>
 ```

-Use the new diff somewhere, in this example we revert the matching
+Use the filtered diff somewhere:
-hunks:

 ```sh
 $ git apply --reverse /tmp/filtered.diff
 ```

-In this example, we filter out noise from a diff, and the revert only
+In this example, we revert only the matching hunk using `git apply
-that hunk using `git apply --reverse`.
-This can be useful when you want
+--reverse`.
+This can be useful when you want to stage, or checkout,
-to stage, or checkout, large mechanical diffs that you have intertwined
+large mechanical diffs that you have intertwined other changes with.
-other changes in.

 ## Installation